(Equivariant) Cohomology of Homogeneous Spaces Associated with Composition Algebras

 Recall that a symmetric space of $G$ is a homogeneous space of the form $G/H$, where $G^\sigma \subseteq H \subseteq N_G(G^\sigma)$ for some automorphism $\sigma : G\to G$ such that $\sigma^2$ is the trivial automorphism of $G$.
 We will prove Proposition~\ref{intro:P1} from the introductory section.
 Let us recall its statement:

 Let $C$ be an associative composition algebra over a field $k$.
 Let $D$ be a composition subalgebra of $C$ such that $C$ is obtained from $D$ by the Cayley-Dickson doubling process.
 For $n\geq 1$, let $G$ (resp. $H$) denote $\mathbf{GL}(n,C)$ (resp. $\mathbf{GL}(n,D)$).
-Then the homogeneous space $G/H$ is a symmetric space over $L$.

-\begin{proof} First, we assume that that $C$ is nonsplit.
-Then, by using~\cite[Corollary 1.7.5]{VeldkampSpringer}, it is easy to see that $D$ can be assumed to be a maximal subfield, which we denote by $L$.
-We identify $C$ (hence, $D$) by their defining symplectic representation on $L^2$.
-In this representation, $D$ corresponds to the diagonal matrices of the form $ $, where $a\in L$.
-Other elements of $C$ look like $ $, where $b\in L^*$.
-It is now evident that $D$, which is isomorphic to $L$, is the fixed point set of the transposition operation on $\mathbf{Mat}(2,L)$.
-Hence, $G/H$ is a symmetric space.
+Then, after base change to a splitting field $S$ of $C$, the homogeneous space